mpotthoff/vscode-android-webview-debug/README.md

 This extension contributes the following settings:

-* `androidChromeDebug.adbExecutable`: Allows one to set the path to the ADB executable to use.
+* `android-webview-debug.adbPath`: Specifies the path to the ADB executable.

 ## Troubleshooting

 ### Failed to locate ADB executable.

 The ADB executable was not found.
 Usually it should be on the PATH environment variable.
-You can also specify it manually using the `androidChromeDebug.adbExecutable` configuration parameter.
+You can also specify it manually using the `android-webview-debug.adbPath` configuration parameter.

 ### No WebViews found